biermeester/Pylinter/README.rst

 Introduction
 ============

-This is a small plugin for Sublime Text 2 that allows automatic Python source code checking by Pylint.
+This is a small plugin for Sublime Text 2 and 3 that allows automatic Python source code checking by Pylint.

 Since Pylint can take a while before it has completed its task (multiple